kefranabg/VDMPosts/README.md

 ```

 ### Install dependencies
-Go to the root of the project and user the following command line :
+Go to the root of the project and use the following command line :
 ```sh
 $ npm install
 ```